b-Rocks2718/Dioptase-OS/docs/kernel.md

 - event (like gate, except it does not remain open after call to signal().
 Therefore does not need a reset() method)
 - shared pointers

+See `sync.md` for more details.

 ## Heap
 Global heap shared by all cores, free blocks kept in doubly linked list
-TODO: slab allocator, buddy allocator, per-core freelists/partial slabs
+TODO: replace with slab allocator

 ## File System
 ext2 rev 0